hkharod/lara-rss/README.md

 The SourcesController comes with a SourceActions trait where you can add your own methods to run before or after a source is executed.

 The method `ExecuteSource($id)` in the SourcesController currently uses the lone feedRun trait method to extract feed data for a specific source.

+To make changes to the way sources are extracted take a look at the Simple Pie API Documentation [here](http://simplepie.org/api/class-SimplePie_Item.html)